Amalgamation and Symmetry: From Local to Global Consistency in The Finite: Two applications

 Classical results for the unconditional extension task in restriction to finite structures were first obtained for the class of all finite graphs by Hrushovski in~\cite{Hrushovski}, then for the class of all finite structures in any fixed finite relational signature by Herwig in~\cite{Herwig}.
-The strongest and most general result, in the direction of the conditional (EPPA) for restricted classes of structures, is the result of Herwig and Lascar in~\cite{HerwigLascar} that any class of relational structures defined in terms of finitely many finite \emph{forbidden homomorphisms} satisfies (EPPA): Theorem~\ref{HLthm} below.
+A strongest general result in this direction is the result of Herwig and Lascar in~\cite{HerwigLascar}, Theorem~\ref{HLthm} below: any class of relational structures defined in terms of finitely many finite \emph{forbidden homomorphisms} satisfies (EPPA).
 This result subsumes the earlier, unconditional results for classes of finite structures, since infinite solutions are always available in those cases.
-For the result for finite graphs, a very elegant, elementary and direct proof has been presented in~\cite{HerwigLascar}, which avoids both the substantial intricacies of the much stronger general (EPPA) result in~\cite{HerwigLascar} and the non-trivial algebraic arguments of the original proof in~\cite{Hrushovski}.
+For the result for finite graphs, a very elegant, elementary and direct proof is presented in~\cite{HerwigLascar}, which avoids both the substantial intricacies of the much stronger general (EPPA) result in~\cite{HerwigLascar} and the non-trivial algebraic arguments of the original proof in~\cite{Hrushovski}.

 As it turns out, fully symmetric finite realisations of naturally induced amalgamation patterns offer an alternative direct route to particularly generic finite solutions for the extension problem for finite automorphisms.
 This connection is especially striking in the general case of the conditional Herwig--Lascar result, where the insights from Section~\ref{Nunivsec} into the connection between local acyclicity and local genericity up to homomorphisms play out in a particularly nice way.